TommyYOyoyo/Login-Page/README.md

 A school project - aesthetic register and login page.

 Language of the pages is French only.

+**Please open the web pages using a server (e.g. Live Server), or else the JS modules wouldn't work.**
 #
 ##### The main page is the sign-in (register) page